trade-copilot/ape-ai-docs/Features/Companions/meet-the-companions.md

 ## 💡 Pro Tips

 ### You Can Switch Anytime
 - Not happy?
-Change personas in Settings
+Change companions in Settings
 - Try different ones for different goals
 - Match companion to your current focus